hyperledger-solang/solang/docs/installing.rst

 `dockerfile for building llvm on Windows <https://github.com/hyperledger-labs/solang/blob/master/scripts/build-llvm-windows.dockerfile>`_.

-If you want to use the dockerfile yourself rather than download the binaries above, then this requires `Docker Desktop <https://www.docker.com/products/docker-desktop>`_ and switch to `windows containers <https://docs.docker.com/docker-for-windows/#switch-between-windows-and-linux-containers>`_.
+If you want to use the dockerfile yourself rather than download the binaries above, then this requires `Docker Desktop <https://www.docker.com/products/docker-desktop>`_ installed, and then switched to `windows containers <https://docs.docker.com/docker-for-windows/#switch-between-windows-and-linux-containers>`_.
-Docker on Windows needs Hyper-V. The result will be an image with llvm compressed in ``c:\llvm10.0-win.zip``.
+The result will be an image with llvm compressed in the file ``c:\llvm10.0-win.zip``.
+Docker on Windows needs Hyper-V enabled.
 If you are running Windows 10 in a virtual machine, be sure to check `this blog post <https://www.mess.org/2020/06/22/Hyper-V-in-KVM/>`_.

 After unzipping the file, add the bin directory to your path.